LazyWolves/SaberX/README.md

   default its False.
 For example in case of file trigger, if type if ```present``` and the file is absent, trigger status will be false.
 However if ```negate``` is set to true, then it will fire the trugger since the status will not become true.

-  ## Running Saberx
+  ## Running SaberX

-  Saberx can be ran easily by just typing the following:
+  SaberX can be ran easily by just typing the following:

   ``` sudo saberx``` or ```sudo saberx &```